watawafel/hortonworks_tutorials/README.md

 # hortonworks_tutorials

-This is repo for hortonworks tutorials
+This is a repo for work done at NCSA